 How to Get Past the Robots and Get Your CV Seen

-Did you know that before a human even looks at your job application, it’s probably been scanned, sorted, and—if it doesn’t make the cut—rejected by a robot?
+Before a human even glances at your job application, chances are it’s already been scanned, sorted, and—if it doesn’t tick the right boxes—discarded by a machine.

-At its core, an ATS is scanning for keywords—specific skills, qualifications, and experience listed in the job description.
-If a hiring manager is looking for someone with “major donor fundraising experience” and your CV just says you’ve “raised significant funds for charity,” the system might not make the connection.
+An ATS isn’t reading your CV like a human would.
+It’s scanning for keywords—specific skills, qualifications, and experience pulled straight from the job description.
+If a role asks for “major donor fundraising experience” and your CV says you’ve “raised significant funds for charity,” the system might not connect the dots.

-Design might help a CV stand out to human eyes, but for an ATS, less is more.
-Fancy fonts, graphics, tables, and text boxes?
-They can cause vital information to be overlooked or lost.
-Even headers and footers can create problems, as some systems filter them out entirely.
+A well-designed CV might stand out to a human, but to an ATS, too much formatting is a problem.
+Fancy fonts, graphics, tables, and text boxes can make key information unreadable.
+Even headers and footers can trip up some systems.

-Need help getting your CV ready?
+Need a second opinion on your CV?
 We can help.

 📞 Call us: 0203 880 6655